corsairmarks/combined_silfae_revisited/mod/README.md

     * Now has Civic: Shadow Council to replace the civic which became the origin
     * Can randomly spawn
 * You can use Silfae's custom Sleek Reptilian portraits (mixed, just Reptilians, or just "Humans") for your own empires without any DLC requirements
+* The Sleek Reptilians are part of the Reptilian species class (since Stellaris 3.8)
-* Support being able to choose a single-gender species (new in Stellaris 3.2)
+* Support being able to choose a single-gender species (since Stellaris 3.2)

 ## Compatibility

-Compatible with any mod that does not add the same portraits, species class, or art assets.
+Compatible with any mod that does not add the same portraits or art assets.

 The Launcher will tell you that some mods are outdated - that is because the dependencies are both out of date with the game's version number.
 This mod overwrites and replaces all incompatible code so that the portrait mod will function as originally designed.
 You can safely ignore the out-of-date warning for the dependency mods.

-Built for Stellaris version 3.7 "Canis Minor."
+Built for Stellaris version 3.8 "Gemini."
 Not compatible with achievements.

 ### Dependencies